RXO Inc. (RXO) Reveals an Earnings Mystery

-RXO Inc. (NYSE:RXO) went down by -3.25% from its latest closing price compared to the recent 1-year high of $25.50.
-The company’s stock price has collected -6.35% of loss in the last five trading sessions.
+RXO Inc. (NYSE:RXO) went up by 5.62% from its latest closing price compared to the recent 1-year high of $25.50.
+The company’s stock price has collected 6.98% of gains in the last five trading sessions.

 Is It Worth Investing in RXO Inc. (NYSE :RXO) Right Now?